Yoga for migraine relief is increasingly being explored as a natural way to reduce stress and support migraine prevention.

 It also improved the "cardiac autonomic balance.
 Disturbances in the autonomic nervous system and in the regulation of the circulatory system are associated with migraines.
 If balance is restored, the likelihood of a migraine is reduced."
 [2]

-Of course, this is only one study, so more studies should be done to find out if yoga offers significant relief for migraine sufferers.
+While research is still limited, this study suggests yoga may play a supportive role in migraine prevention.
 However, anecdotal evidence and this single study does show that some individuals may enjoy results when using yoga as a method of preventing migraines.

 If stress is a trigger for you, yoga is a great way to help your body reduce that stress response so that you don’t get stuck in fight or flight for too long.